-Most students apply to academic jobs during their last year in the program.
+Most students apply to academic jobs during their sixth, seventh, or eighth years in the program.
 Sociology job ads are posted in the American Sociological Association's job bank starting in the summer and the first applications are due at the end of August for positions starting the following Fall.
 Students receive individualized mentoring on the job market from their advisor and other dissertation committee members.
 The DGS and Graduate Administrative Assistant also run job market workshops and provide other assistance for all students on the market.

 The DGS oversees two job market workshops, one in May and another in August.
-The May workshop is an introductory session that covers how the job market works, what materials are needed, and how to prepare over the summer.
+The May workshop is an introductory session that covers how the job market works, what materials are needed, and how to prepare materials over the summer.
 Example materials from former IU students are also distributed at the workshop and available on the 0365-BL-SOC-GRAD-RESOURCES folder in Teams.
-The August workshop focuses on how to prepare job talks.
+The August workshop focuses on preparing for interviews and job talks.
 It also provides an opportunity to review and address additional questions as the application process gets going.